LaunchCode-Education-Archived/liftoff-OLD/playbooks/mentor-playbook/week-3/README.md

         * If they are blocked, you can help them!
 However, try to make sure they aren't reliant on your help to make progress.
 Try pointing them in the correct direction over writing code or debugging with them.
 * Students will gripe and complain about Resumes, LinkedIn, or GitHub.
     * Gently remind them it's part of the required work to find a job especially through LaunchCode.
+    * Encourage students to use this time with mentors available to get resume feedback
 * Students will not know how to change things on GitHub.
     * Help them out or point them in the right direction; GitHub has tons of tutorials.
 * Students will not have LinkedIn profiles.
     * Help them set one up, or point them in the right direction.
 * Students will have poor resumes.
     * Give specific feedback.
+    * Help students uncover any specific strengths or unique perspectives they have, and help them highlight their accomplishments
 * Students will have questions about Licenses.
     * Answer their questions to the best of your abilities; if you don't know how, pass them to the instructor.
-    * MIT is always a safe choice.
+    * MIT is fairly safe choice.